10 tips for starting a STEM club in your school

 Tip 10: Take it further with a CREST award

 You may find that some in your group wants to take their learning even further.
 If so, they can do something like a CREST award.
-It is extra curriculum learning and is proven to raise GCSEs.
+It is extra curriculum learning and is proven to improve GCSE grades.
 As well as teaching them how to layout a project, they also get experience in how to research and plan an experiment.